The Magnolia Farm 1835-1939

 In 1899 David G. Ryer died.
 David was a

 prominant Matawan figure, who had taken over his father's business in New York and prospered further.
-David
+Below is a shipping

 In the exerpt from the long obituary on him from the Matawan Journal